intervene-EU-H2020/prspipe/README.md

 ### :rotating_light: Run polygenic risk scoring and evaluation for target data

-Assuming you have downloaded PRS as described above and replaced `studies: config/studies.tsv` with `studies: config/studies_for_methods_comparison.tsv` inside the `config.yaml`, you can now perform hyper-parameter tuning (model selection), evaluation, and construction of Multi-PRS on your data.
+Assuming you have downloaded PRS as described above and replaced `studies: config/studies.tsv` with `studies: config/studies_for_methods_comparison.tsv` inside the `config.yaml`, you can now perform hyper-parameter tuning (model selection), evaluation, and construction of ensemble PRS on your data.
 First, validate that all required data are there:

 ```
 bash run.sh -n validate_setup_ext